 By Peter Vickery, Esq., Legislative Affairs Counsel

-In February, Governor Charlie Baker filed H. 3507, titled an “Act to Promote Housing Choices.”
+In February of 2019, Governor Charlie Baker filed H. 3507, titled an “Act to Promote Housing Choices.”
 If enacted, the measure would allow communities to change their zoning bylaws or codes by simple majority, instead of two-thirds, on a number of topics.
 One of the areas where it would become easier to change zoning would be parking.

 At present, changing a community’s zoning to reduce the number of parking spaces that a new development must provide requires a two-thirds vote of the town meeting or city council.
 By doing away with the two-thirds threshold, the bill would make it easier for local governments to grant by special permit “a diminution in the amount of parking required for residential or mixed-use development pursuant to section 9 of chapter 40A of the general laws.”

 The bill would also delete the current section 9 of chapter 40A (the zoning law) and replace it with this new version: